- Benchmarks distribute victories: generation (Grok 3 Beta, o3-mini), edition ( Gemini: 2.5 Pro) and real bugs (Claude 3.7).

 Clear criteria for deciding the best AI for your needs

-Before getting into specifics, let's establish the framework: the "best" AI should help you generate, edit, and explain code with reliability, integrate into your flow (for example, VS Code, Visual Studio or JetBrains editors), understand the context of your repo, and offer good support at a reasonable cost.
+Before getting into specifics, let's set the framework: the "best" AI should help you reliably generate, edit, and explain code , integrate into your workflow (e.g., VS Code, Visual Studio, or JetBrains editors ), understand the context of your repository, and offer good support at a reasonable cost.

-In addition, there are three capabilities that differentiate tools: high-quality contextual autocomplete, guided editing of existing files and autonomous issue resolution in real repositories.
-If you work with large projects, the ability of AI to "read" and reason about all the code is key.
+Furthermore, three capabilities set these tools apart: high-quality contextual autocompletion, guided editing of existing files, and autonomous issue resolution in real repositories.
+If you work with large projects, the ability of AI to "read" and reason through all the code is crucial.

-Finally, cost and the option to try before you buy are important.
-Some people have regretted paying large fees without testing, so it's best to prioritize. free versions or trials when they exist, especially if you have a budget of around €20/$ per month.
+Finally, cost and the option to try before you pay matter.
+Some people have regretted paying large fees without testing, so it's best to prioritize free versions or trials when available, especially if you have a budget of around €20/$ per month.

 What the tests say: generation, editing, and real bugs

-In the ranking of SWE-bench (May 5, 2025), first place goes to Claude 3.7 Sonnetfollowed by o3 and o4-mini, with Gemini 2.5 Pro, GPT-4.1, o3-mini, DeepSeek R1, and Claude 3.5 Sonnet trailing behind.
-Again, a competitive picture emerges between OpenAI, Google, DeepSeek, and AnthropIc, with Claude excelling at real bugs.
+In the SWE-bench ranking (May 5, 2025), Claude 3.7 Sonnet takes first place , followed by o3 and o4-mini, with Gemini 2.5 Pro, GPT-4.1, o3-mini, DeepSeek R1, and Claude 3.5 Sonnet trailing behind.
+Again, a competitive picture emerges between OpenAI, Google, DeepSeek, and AnthropIc, with Claude excelling in finding real-world bugs.

 Copilots and extensions in the editor: immediate productivity